This is for shop owners only that are actively marketing their articles through Facebook Ads, Facebook Shop or Google Shopping campaigns!

 What was thought as an improvement for the feed quality for Facebook, did now affect the feed quality for the GMC.

+WHAT TO DO?
 If you are running paid ads on Google

 Please check the feed diagnosis of your Merchant Center.
 Also check the percentage of products that got blocked and decide on your own, if that may conflict your ad spent.
 (Critical errors are marked with red) If you feel uncertain, we recommend stopping your campaigns. (please read further)